matlab-deep-learning/pretrained-yolo-v11-litert-model-for-segmentation-and-object-detection-with-matlab/README.md

-# Pretrained YOLO v11 LiteRT Model For Segmentation and Object Detection to GitHub
+# Pretrained YOLO v11 LiteRT Model For Segmentation and Object Detection with MATLAB

 This repository provides a pretrained YOLO v11[1] LiteRT model for real-time segmentation and object detection task.
 This model was exported to LiteRT (formerly known as TFLite) format following the guidelines in https://docs.ultralytics.com/integrations/tflite/.